 You'll be much happier with the NordicTrack FreeStride Trainer FS7i.

 If you are looking for a solid, compact cardio machine that gives you more than the typical elliptical, then it's very hard to beat the NordicTrack FreeStride Trainer series.

 These 3 in one trainers give you just about everything you could possibly want in a home cardio machine: space saving design, open stride, extremely low impact, endless workouts, tons of resistance levels, tracking and sharing capability, iFit Coach, speaker system, workout fan...the list goes on and on.

 NordicTrack has special sales throughout the year, so always check back with us as we will let you know about any deals that are currently going on.
 They often include free shipping or free iFit Coach for a year on some models, so you can really save a lot money depending onwhen you buy.

-Again, the FS7i is our favorite of the three and actually made our expert's top ellipticals list once again this year.
+Again, the FS7i is our favorite of the four and actually made our expert's top ellipticals list once again this year.
 It's a great all around elliptical, and although it is more expensive than some of the other models that NordicTrack offers, you definitely get what you pay for here.

 The FreeStriders have a very strong warranty backing them up which speaks to the company's confidence in their durability.
 So you can buy these ellipticals with peace of mind.

 Check out this special series and see if one of the NordicTrack FreeStride Trainers is right for your home gym.